Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 1. Connect to the DUT using the serial port.
 1. Power on the DUT
 1. Boot into the system.
-1. Log into system by using the proper login and password.
+1. Log into the system by using the proper login and password.
 1. Open a terminal window and execute the follwing command:

 ```bash
 sudo ./cbmem -c | grep -i recovery
 ```

-1. If booting into system is impossible, read coreboot loading logs.
+1. If booting into the system is impossible, read coreboot loading logs.

 **Expected result**